-China Corporate Social Credit System (Part 2): how do the ratings and blacklisting work?
+China Corporate Social Credit System

 In our first article on China’s Corporate Social Credit System we discussed the underlying structure and mechanisms of the Corporate Social Credit System.
 We concluded that the Chinese Corporate Social Credit System is an instrument to enforce existing and new regulation, where a company’s compliance with this regulation will be formally assessed via the following means:

 1. Compliance Records: in case of non-compliance, companies will be blacklisted by the respective government authority.

 2. Scale Ratings: all relevant government authorities will have their own scale ratings, based on a detailed list of requirements which companies must meet.

 The aim of China’s Corporate Social Credit System is to bring the above two assessment means together through an algorithm that measures a company’s overall compliance.
 Although the central government is pushing the respective governing authorities to use the publicly available credit information, which is supplemented with departmental industry management data, no comprehensive meta-score for companies is available yet.